gcivil-nyu-org/S2022-Team-6-repo/README.md

 <img width="1433" alt="Screen Shot 2022-05-09 at 17 38 42" src="https://user-images.githubusercontent.com/86052891/167503250-41eb0bf4-32e4-4a08-875b-2b30b85a324b.png">

 ### Notifications
 This notifies the user about any pending request they need to accept or reject as an admin.
-Also notifies them if they are compliant with all the policies of the circles they are enrolled in.
+Also notifies them if they are compliant with all the policies of the circles they are part of.

 <img width="1430" alt="Screen Shot 2022-05-09 at 20 41 57" src="https://user-images.githubusercontent.com/86052891/167520496-eef5022e-a7f3-4083-bf2d-01218723d7bb.png">